 What Financial Advisors Should Be Aware of Before Hustling

-Side hustles for financial advisors are great – but you need to be realistic about the time and energy commitments you’ll be making.
+Side hustles are great for part-time financial advisors – but you need to be realistic about the time and energy commitments you’ll be making.

 Mary Beth Storjohann’s writing and speaking gigs currently command four hours of her time per week.
 Sophia Bera’s current side hustles, which include writing, speaking, working for eHow, and business coaching, take up about 10 hours of her time per week.
 Eric Roberge noted that he spends about 7 to 8 hours per week on his gigs, including writing, mentoring, and working for eHow.